Seton Hill University is committed to having a faculty and staff that reflects the diversity of our global population. AA/EOE.

 The successful candidate should possess a deep commitment to assist college students in their transition to adulthood and to work cooperatively with the Counseling, Disability and Health Services staff.
 We seek a colleague with a strong desire to work at a small, private, Catholic institution committed to a liberal learning environment.
 A commitment and an ability to engage students in the learning process through programs and personal contact is a must.

-Please submit a cover letter and resume, with names, addresses, email addresses and telephone numbers of three professional references to the Director of Counseling, Disability and Health Services at firstname.lastname@example.org or send to Seton Hill University, Counseling Center, 1 Seton Hill Drive, Greensburg, PA 15601.
+APPLICATION PROCEDURES: Please submit a cover letter and resume, with names, addresses, email addresses and telephone numbers of three professional references to the Director of Counseling and Disability Services at firstname.lastname@example.org or send to Seton Hill University, Counseling Center, 1 Seton Hill Drive, Greensburg, PA 15601.
 FAX: 724-830-1867.
 Review of applications will begin immediately and continue until filled.